Home > Strange

-We believe that it's important for you to try to interpret what is being said/heard without us telling you first.
+Audio: We believe that it's important for you to try to interpret what is being said/heard without us telling you first.
 Listen to the audio file, then hold your mouse cursor over the "What We Hear" button for a small pop-up to appear explaining our own interpretation.

-Some of these audio clips repeat twice.
+Most of these audio clips repeat twice.
 The first part is raw and unfiltered (maybe a small bump in the decibel level) and after a short pause will be the same clip after being cleaned and enhanced.
 Usually (but not always) if the clip does not repeat, that means that the clip has not been manipulated (again, maybe a small decibel boost).

 PLACEHOLDER FOR FORUM FEED